Octavius-Dante/Arthelais/ex_29/Readme.md

 * Blank product id exception handling
-* -- Drawback is the followign message cant be translated
+* -- Drawback is the following message cant be translated
-* -- if the execution happened other than englihs logon language IF LV_PROD_ID IS INITIAL.
+* -- if the execution happened other than english logon language IF LV_PROD_ID IS INITIAL.
       RAISE EXCEPTION TYPE /IWBEP/CX_MGW_BUSI_EXCEPTION
         EXPORTING